Dr Nicholas Godfrey

 GPO Box 2100, Adelaide 5001, South Australia

 Nicholas Godfrey is a Senior Lecturer in Screen at Flinders University.
 He is the author of The Limits of Auteurism: Case Studies in the Critically Constructed New Hollywood (Rutgers University Press, 2018).
-His research and teaching interests include Hollywood cinema, film aesthetics, the history of film distribution, Australian cinema and Asian cinema.
-Nicholas has taught media studies at Flinders University, the University of Adelaide and the Chinese University of Hong Kong School of Continuing and Professional Studies.
-He is a contributor to Metro and Senses of Cinema, and has been involved with curating films for the Adelaide Film Festival and the Mercury Cinema.
+His research and teaching interests include Hollywood cinema, film history, film style, film distribution and reception, film genres, Australian cinema and Asian cinema.
+He is a contributor to Metro and Senses of Cinema, and has been involved with programming films for the Adelaide Film Festival and the Mercury Cinema.
 He has also been a judge for the South Australian Screen Awards and the Australian Teachers of Media Awards.

 Qualifications